jan-rybizki/Chempy/tutorials/README.md

 In **tutorial 6** the parameter inference using the MCMC is shown.
 You will learn how to run the MCMC for a specific set of parameters and how to plot the posterior distribution.
 You will also see how the prediction correlate and that elements contain redundant information.
 Finally the wildcard is introduced with which you can optimize *Chempy* chemical evolution parameters for your own stellar abundances.

+**Tutorial 7** load the abundance tracks from the models of Paper 1 in order for you to be able to compare to it.

+In **tutorial 8** it is outlined how to produce IMF-integrated and metallicity dependent SSP yield tables that you can plug into your own simulation to build on the flexible Chempy framework.
+The Yield table can use arbitrary time-steps, it can track the different enrichment processes.
+You can also change between net and gross yields.